cristianoc/arc-challenge/miniARC/grid_xform_puzzle.md

 #### Problem Overview

 In **MiniARC**, you are tasked with working on an $n \times n$ grid, where each cell is either black (represented by 0) or white (represented by 1).
-The goal is to apply a sequence of transformations to this grid, simplify these sequences, and solve puzzles based on provided examples.
+The goal is to apply a sequence of **primitives** to this grid, simplify these sequences into **transformations**, and solve puzzles based on provided examples.

-#### Transformations
+#### Primitives

-The grid in **MiniARC** can undergo the following transformations:
+The grid in **MiniARC** can undergo the following **primitives**, which are the basic operations that can be combined to form transformations:

 1. **Rotations**:
    - **R1**: 90 degrees
    - **R2**: 180 degrees
    - **R3**: 270 degrees

-2. **Symmetric Transformations**:
+2. **Symmetric Primitives**:
    - **X**: Horizontal flip
    - **Y**: Vertical flip

 3. **Inversion**:
    - **I**: Swapping 1 with 0 (black with white and vice versa)

+#### Transformations

-These transformations can be combined into sequences.
-Certain commutation laws in **MiniARC** allow rearranging these sequences without changing the final outcome:
+A **transformation** is a sequence of **primitives** applied in a specific order to modify the grid.
+These transformations can be simplified by applying certain commutation laws, which allow you to reorder the primitives without changing the final outcome:

-- **Inversion (I)** can be moved before or after any other transformation.
+- **Inversion (I)** can be moved before or after any other primitive.
-- A **Symmetric transformation followed by a Rotation** can be reordered, possibly changing the type of symmetric transformation.
+- A **Symmetric primitive followed by a Rotation** can be reordered, possibly changing the type of symmetric primitive.

 #### Normal Form

-By applying these commutation laws in **MiniARC**, any sequence of transformations can be reduced to a **normal form**—the simplest possible sequence that cannot be further simplified.
+By applying these commutation laws in **MiniARC**, any sequence of primitives (i.e., any transformation) can be reduced to a **normal form**—the simplest possible transformation that cannot be further simplified.
 The normal form follows this order:

 1. **Rotations**
 2. **Horizontal flip (X)**
 3. **Vertical flip (Y)**
 4. **Inversion (I)**

-Each step is optional, depending on the specific transformation sequence.
-The **length** of the normal form in **MiniARC** is defined by the number of transformations involved, ranging from zero (no transformation, the identity) to four.
+Each step is optional, depending on the specific sequence of primitives.
+The **length** of the normal form is defined by the number of primitives involved, ranging from zero (no transformation, the identity) to four.

 #### Counting Normal Forms